-One of the biggest mass suicides ever happened in Demmin, a small town in the North East of Germany.
-It became known as the «Tragedy of Demmin» in which thousands took their own lives and that of their children — until this very day this dark history influences the people in Demmin and this town in a very special manner.
+Germany’s biggest mass suicides ever happened in April / May 1945 in Demmin, a small town in the North East of Germany.
+It became known as the «Tragedy of Demmin» in which likely more than a thousand men and women took their own lives and that of their children — until this very day this dark history influences the people in Demmin and this town in a very special manner as neo nazis have taken to the streets to commemorate the dead.

 Panic spread in this small town and became almost contagious.
 The Russian revenge and retaliation for the equally indescribable atrocities of the German army in the East was feared by everybody.
-As a result hundreds of Demmin citizens, particularly those strongly loyal to Hitler, committed suicide, others were simply physically as well as psychologically not strong enough to see a light at the end of the tunnel.
-The fear of what they will soon have to endure, and how they themselves and their children would be treated when the Russians arrive, was too much for them to bear.
+As a result hundreds of Demmin citizens committed suicide, others were simply physically as well as psychologically not strong enough to see a light at the end of the tunnel.
+The fear of what they will soon have to endure, and how they themselves and their children would be treated when the Russians were to arrive, was too much for them to bear.
 The firm conviction to do the right thing, and deciding to end their own and the lives of their children, to spare them from shame and torment, made mothers and fathers become murderers.

-The idea however that their own German army or even Hitler himself, may have contributed to their demise was mostly not part of their anger.
-For it should not be forgotten that it was the German soldiers, Hitler’s SS, who had brought these mothers and fathers into this hopeless situation.
+The idea however that their own German army, Hitler himself, may have contributed to their demise, in fact was the reason for it, is an important thing to point out here.
+For it should not be forgotten that it was Hitler’s SS, who had brought these mothers and fathers into their hopeless situation in which they saw no other way out.

 Those, more than a thousand dead Demmin citizens were non-existent in the GDR society.
 Nobody talked about them, there was no tombstone for them, no stories written about them.
 The only places where these people existed, were in the hearts and memories of the people.
 These people, the survivors, knew about the mass grave in the cemetery.
 They had seen the dead children, women and men on the benches and in the rivers.
 They had cut them from trees, fished them out of the lakes, put them on waggons.
 They brought them to their last resting place.
 They were the ones who had lost their aunts, uncles, sisters, brothers, mothers and fathers and who later even moved into the empty houses of those that were no longer there.